levulinh/levulinh.github.io/_pages/drewfolio.md

 A repository of a similar project that I did for remote sensing data, the technique is the same, but the data are real-word data.
 {% include repository/repo.html repository="levulinh/remote-sensing-dynamic-spixel" %}
-(Excuse me for the lack of the preview, it's caused by the repo's privacy setting.
-The link still works though.)

 ---